johnseto/SolisAgileManager/README.md

 SolisCloud API, and consequently the Inverter EEPROM.
 Excessive writes could result in a reduced longevity of the EEPROM (which generally have a limit on the total number of writes they can manage).

-To work around this, the app applies Charging, Discharging and 'no charge' instructions in batches.
+To avoid this, the app applies Charging, Discharging and 'no charge' instructions in batches.
 So for example, if the stratgy is as follows:

 * 06:00-06:30 Do Nothing